oracle-livelabs/oci/faaas/review-fusion-env/review-fusion-env.md

   ![Applications homepage](images/apps-homepage.png)

-2. Go to Metrics section of Resources for the environment
+2. Go to the Metrics section of Resources for the environment

   ![Metrics chart view](images/metrics-chart-view.png)